awslabs/aws-config-rdk/docs/commands/export.md

 This command will export the specified Rule(s) to Terraform (1.x and later) manifest(s).

+The `export` command will create a Terraform manifest file per rule (eg. `myrule.tf`) and place it in a `terraform_rdk_rules` folder, over-writing any TF file of the same name.
+Setting the `--output-version` argument to `1.x_organization` will export the selected rules into Terraform manifests with Organization-wide Config rules.

 In order to reduce repeated code, the exported rule will reference a source module, by default `./rdk_module` (or `./rdk_organization_module` for Org Config rules).
-Running `rdk export` will create `rdk_module` in the current working directory if it does not exist already, by copying RDK's version of the module from `rdk/template/terraform/1.x/rdk_module` (or `rdk_organization_module`).
+Running `rdk export` will create `rdk_module` in the `terraform_rdk_rules` directory if it does not exist already, by copying RDK's version of the module from `rdk/template/terraform/1.x/rdk_module` (or `rdk_organization_module` where relevant).

-The `export` command will create a Terraform manifest file per rule (eg. `myrule.tf`) and place it in a `terraform_rdk_rules` folder, over-writing any TF file of the same name.

 Users can also specify `--backend-bucket` and `--add-provider-manifest` to create `backend.tf` and `provider.tf` files in these repositories, with opinionated defaults.
 This should only be needed once.